-Matthew Murchison is an associate in the Washington, D.C. office of Latham & Watkins, where his practice focuses on communications and appellate matters.
+Matthew Murchison is a partner in the Washington, D.C. office of Latham & Watkins, where his practice focuses on communications and appellate matters.

 Mr. Murchison advises clients on a range of regulatory, litigation and transactional matters in the communications sector.
 He has appeared before the Federal Communications Commission numerous times to represent clients on a variety of significant issues, including net neutrality, major transaction reviews, retransmission consent and spectrum policy.
 In addition, he has drafted key advocacy filings on these and other regulatory issues for clients in the broadband, video, wireless and satellite industries, and regularly counsels these clients on regulatory matters that affect their businesses.

 Mr. Murchison has also successfully presented oral argument in the DC Circuit and drafted briefs in cases before the US Supreme Court, US Courts of Appeal and US District Courts concerning the First Amendment, communications law, administrative law, intellectual property and privacy.

 While at Stanford, Mr. Murchison served as a lead article editor and Submissions Committee member for the Stanford Journal of International Law, and as co-president of the Stanford Law and Policy Society.
 He also was a teaching assistant for a graduate-level course on the law and policy of the European Union.